Neighborhood association is revitalizing the Tepe Park community

 Playground and events at nearby parks

 Tepe Park shares its name with the neighborhood and has a playground, a clubhouse and a new splash pad.
 Many of the neighborhood association's events are held at the park.
-Turn Up with Tepe is an art festival with live music and dancing, and the Summer Bash features a waterslide, games and prizes.
-Sunset Skatepark is about 1 mile away, next to Mickey’s Kingdom, a Disney-themed playground.
+Turn Up with Tepe is an art festival with live music and dancing, and the Beginning of Summer Bash features a waterslide, games and prizes.
+Sunset Skatepark is about 1 mile away, next to Mickey’s Kingdom, a play-structure made out of recycled materials.

 The Evansville Museum has history, art and science exhibits, and admission is free for children 3 and under.
 Haynie’s Corner Arts District also hosts several events throughout the year, including First Fridays, which showcase local artists.